Demand and Welfare Analysis in Discrete Choice Models with Social Interactions: WELFARE ANALYSIS

-Given $\alpha$, the welfare gain in expression (\ref{9}) is increasing in $\alpha_{1}$; i.e., the welfare gain is largest in absolute value when $\alpha_{1}=\alpha$ and $\alpha_{0}=0$, and the smallest when $\alpha_{1}=0$ and $\alpha_{0}=-\alpha$.
-Conversely for welfare loss.
+However, given $\alpha$, the welfare gain in expression (\ref{9}) is increasing in $\alpha_{1}$; i.e., the welfare gain is largest in absolute value when $\alpha_{1}=\alpha$ and $\alpha_{0}=0$, and the smallest when $\alpha_{1}=0$ and $\alpha_{0}=-\alpha$; conversely for welfare loss.
 Intuitively, if there is no negative externality from increased $\pi$ on non-purchasers, then they do not suffer any welfare loss, but purchasers have a welfare gain from both lower price and higher $\pi$.
-Conversely, if all the spillover is negative, then purchasers still get a welfare gain via price reduction, but non-purchasers suffer welfare loss due to increased $\pi$.
-Also, note that under quasilinear utilities, where income effects are absent, the $y$ drops out of the above expressions, but the same identification problem remains, since $\alpha_{1}$ does not disappear.
-Changing variables $p=p_{1}-a$, one may rewrite (\ref{9}) as
+Conversely, if all the spillovers are negative, then purchasers still receive a welfare gain via price reduction, but non-purchasers suffer welfare loss due to increased $\pi $.
+Also, note that under quasilinear utilities (i.e., utilities with $\beta_{0}=\beta_{1}$), where income effects are absent, the $y$ drops out of the above expressions, but the same identification problem remains, since $\alpha_{1}$ does not disappear.
+Changing variables $p=p_{1}-a$, one can rewrite (\ref{9}) as

 Note that if $\alpha_{1}=0$, then the first term is the usual consumer surplus capturing the effect of price reduction on consumer welfare; for a positive $\alpha_{1}$, the term $\frac{\alpha_{1}}{\beta_{1}}\left( \pi_{1}-\pi _{0}\right) $ yields the additional effect arising via the conforming channel.
 Also, if $\alpha_{1}=0$, then the second term, i.e. the welfare loss from not buying, is the largest (given $\alpha$): this corresponds to the case where all of $\alpha$ is due to the negative externality.